 Do you fund salaries and operating expenses?

 These grants are expected to be made in the form of project-based grants.
-Within a proposed project budget, New Venture Fund policy limits “indirect costs” to 15% of the total.
+Within a proposed project budget, C3 Strategic Partners have worked to align our indirect cost limit to the true cost of conducting project-based work.
+As such, indirect costs can comprise 29% of the total budget submitted.
 Indirect costs include overall organizational operating expenses and overhead costs, which includes salaries of individuals needed for overall management of the organization.
-Salaries for program staff needed to implement the project are not included in the 15% limit.
+Salaries for program staff needed to implement the project are not included in the 29% limit.

 How long is the grant duration?
 Can I request multi-year funding?